Public Policy Issues

 - Specifications for new homes.

-The Irrigation Association actively supports WaterSense labeling of irrigation professionals and products.
+The Irrigation Association actively supports WaterSense labeling of certification programs for irrigation professionals and products.

 Congressional Authorization of the WaterSense Program

-Read IA's letter of support for WaterSense authorization.
+Read a past IA letter of support for WaterSense authorization.

 Irrigation Product Labeling

 The Irrigation Association SWAT Initiative is a national partnership initiative of water purveyors and irrigation industry representatives created to promote landscape water use efficiency through the application of state-of-the-art irrigation technologies.
 SWAT develops testing protocols, which are then provided to the WaterSense program.
 WaterSense uses the SWAT protocols as the basis for their specifications for irrigation products.

 Learn more about the IA activities to develop WaterSense product labeling.

 Similar to rebates available to agricultural producers who implement more efficient irrigation systems and machines for on-farm use through USDA’s Environmental Quality Incentives Program, the Irrigation Association actively supports incentives for consumers who invest in efficient irrigation products and services that carry the WaterSense label.

 Learn more about current rebates available that are associated with the WaterSense label.